Francomitoire/poc-next/README.md

 # Project Name: POC Next

 A proof-of-concept (POC) project built using Next.js and various complementary technologies.
-This project demonstrates how to create a modern web application with features such as server-side rendering, GraphQL integration, Chakra UI for styling, and Firebase integration.
+This project demonstrates how to create a modern web application with features such as server-side rendering, GraphQL integration, Chakra UI for styling, and Firebase + Google Authentication.

 ## Prerequisites